-Joseph studied surgery under their discipleship and to flourished their medical career to enhance their skills about surgery.
+Joseph studied surgery under their discipleship and flourished their medical career to enhance their skills about surgery.

-In the next year, after gaining their expertise in surgery, he becomes an assistant to their Mentor Syme at the University of Edinburg, Edinburg Royal Infirmity.
+During the next year, after gaining their expertise in surgery, he becomes an assistant to their Mentor Syme at the University of Edinburg, Edinburg Royal Infirmity.

 After that, in 1856, he appointed as a surgeon at that Royal Infirmity and a few years later, in 1860, he becomes a professor of surgery at the Glasgow Royal Infirmity.

 When Joseph was an assistant, he met Syme daughter Agnes and married in the year of 1856.

 Agnese was so helpful and invaluable partner because she assisted joseph in every research work either medical research or laboratory experiments until her death in1893.
 They did not have any children.